-- Select the menu option File | Open or press Ctrl+O. Then do the following: - 1.
-Select Compare directories in the Open comparison dialog box. - 2.
-Choose the directories to be compared in the Content group box. - 3.
+Alternatively, you can select the menu option File | Open (Ctrl+O) and then follow the steps below:

+- 1. Select Compare directories in the Open comparison dialog box. - 2.
+Choose two directories to compare in the Content group.
+You can also open a directory from a URL through FTP, HTTP, or HTTPS.
+See Open Files from URLs30. - 3.
 Optionally, select a filter from the File/directory filter drop-down list. - 4.
 Optionally, activate the Include subdirectories check box. - 5.
 Click OK.

-A new Directory Comparison window containing the selected directories is opened.
+A new Directory Comparison window containing the selected directories will open.